The Restaurant at Croome

-The 1940s style restaurant is in the Visitor Centre was restored from ruined RAF wartime buildings.
+The restaurant is in the Visitor Centre was restored from ruined RAF wartime buildings.

 Hot drinks, sausage and bacon rolls, toasted tea-cakes, classic cakes and scones are available from 10am everyday – the perfect way to start your day.

 Hot meals are served from 12 noon until 2pm, light lunches are served until 3pm including soups, sandwiches, snacks and a range of homemade cakes.

 Children's lunch boxes are available.

 Traditional roast lunches are served every Sunday - an ideal way to round off a morning walk in the parkland.

 Chilled water is free from our water jugs or perhaps treat yourself to a glass of wine or a bottle of local cider, supplied by local Pershore Agricultural College, along with a range of juices and soft drinks.

 Don't forget to: